This post may include affiliate links; for details, see our disclosure policy.

 Grenadine is a bright red syrup used in cocktails and mocktails to add color and sweetness!
 Here’s what to know about how to make and use it.

-Looking at grabbing or making some grenadine, or simply wondering what it is?
+Need some grenadine, or simply wondering what it is?
 This bright syrup makes vibrant pink and red cocktails and mocktails.
-It’s often thought of as cherry flavored, it’s got a different fruity origin.
-You can buy it at the store: but it’s easy to make at home too (in fact, we prefer it homemade).
-Here’s what you need to know about this essential cocktail ingredient!
+It’s often thought of as cherry flavored, it’s got a different fruity origin: pomegranate You can buy it at the store: but it’s easy to make at home too: in fact, we prefer it homemade!
+Here’s what you need to know about this essential cocktail ingredient.

 What is grenadine?

 Grenadine is a red non-alcoholic syrup with a sweet tart flavor, commonly used in cocktails and mocktails.
 It’s made from pomegranate juice, and has a long history of use in cocktails and bartending.
-The first published mention of grenadine in a cocktail was in 1895, and it became very popular in drinks in the 1920’s and 30’s.
+The first published mention of grenadine in a cocktail was in 1895, and it became very popular in drinks in the 1920’s.
 The name comes from the French word for pomegranate, grenade.

 Grenadine was originally made from pomegranate juice, but many products on the market today have artificial sweeteners and colors.
 Look for an all natural grenadine or make homemade grenadine.

 What does grenadine taste like?

 Grenadine has a flavor that’s both sweet and tart, with a fruity finish.
 It’s most commonly used to add color to drinks, but it also adds sweetness.